The Possibility of Artificial Intelligence Becoming a Subject and the Alignment Problem

-If AGIs begin to develop independently, this will most likely mean that humans will have to say goodbye to their role as the ``crown of creation'', i.e.,\ as the most capable and intelligent beings to emerge from evolution.
+If AGIs begin to develop independently, this will most likely mean that humans will have to say goodbye to their role as the ``crown of creation,'' i.e.,\ as the most capable and intelligent beings to emerge from evolution.
 The central question then becomes: what can Homo sapiens do that AGIs cannot (or will not be able to) do better?
 Humans could remain interesting to AGIs because they possess creativity, empathy, ethics and culture, uniqueness and the authenticity that goes with it---abilities that machines cannot easily reproduce.
 Surprise, unpredictability, openness, and the ability to create meaning could be key factors in motivating AGIs to work with us and continue to grant us personal rights, rather than looking down on us and treating us as inferior.
 It is a matter of humans reflecting on their specifically human abilities and using them to amaze AI, to encounter AI as humans in our specifically human uniqueness.
-Only on this basis will developing AGIs be motivated to enter into a social contract with humans \cite{Railton2022}.
-Railton's basis is Hobbes; more modern social contract theories (e.g., those of Rousseau or Rawls) that address the capacity for democracy or the possibility of justice and fairness would also be relevant.
+Only on this basis, developing AGIs will be motivated for true cooperation with humans.
 The question, ``Who are we as a species in relation to AI?'' thus raises a fundamental question about our self-image and our position in the world as a whole.